top of page

 How often does the synchro team compete?

-Last year in the 2022-2023 season we competed at 2 competitions.
-One in December and one in February.
-We are aiming to compete at 1-2 competitions depending on where and when they are this year.
+Last year in the 2023-2024 season we competed at 1 competition in February, and also particiapted in another club's showcase in March.
+We usually aim to compete at 1-2 competitions depending on where and when they are.

 When would we have to decide if we want to compete?